Paraguay national rugby union team

 The Paraguay national rugby team is governed by the Paraguayan Rugby Union.
 They compete regularly in the South American Rugby Championship, but have yet to qualify for the Rugby World Cup.

-Paraguay had the unenviable position on 1 May 2002, of being beaten by Argentina A by 152–0.
+Paraguay had the unenviable position on 1 May 2002, of being beaten by Argentina by 152–0.
 In July of the same year, Japan beat Taiwan by an identical margin – 155–3, but unlike Paraguay, Taiwan scored some points in their match.

 In the past Paraguay was regularly the 4th team in South American rugby, behind Argentina, Uruguay and Chile.
 However, in the late 2000s, at both Junior and Senior Levels, Brazil came to compete with and beat Paraguay, relegating Paraguay to 5th place in South America.

 Paraguay in South American Rugby

 With the formation of the Unión de Rugby del Paraguay in 1970, the national team, Los Yacarés (the Alligators), first represented Paraguay in 1971.

 In the Sudamericano (South American Championship) of 1971 they lost to Chile, Uruguay and Argentina by between 40 and 60 points, while losing a close game to Brazil, 12–6.
 This established the pattern which has continued ever since, with Paraguay lagging behind Argentina, Uruguay and Chile, and sharing 4th and 5th place in South America with Brazil.

 In 1981, in the absence of Argentina, Paraguay finished 3rd in the Sudamericano.

 In 1985 Paraguay drew 9 all with Uruguay, their only draw with Uruguay at senior level, and lost to Chile by only 3 points, 19–12.
 Despite the draw, Paraguay still finished in 4th place in the Sudamericano on points difference, due to a heavy loss to Argentina and Uruguay beating Chile.

 In 1993 Paraguay managed to beat Chile 25–24 in Santiago for the first and only time at senior level, finishing 3rd in the Sudamericano.

 Until 2003 Paraguay regularly played in the Sudamericano de Rugby A (the first division of the South American rugby championship).
 However, in 2003 they suffered huge losses, 144–0 to Argentina, 53–7 to Uruguay and 102–0 to Chile.

 For 2004 Paraguay was replaced in the A by Venezuela, the B Champion from 2003 (who also suffered huge losses).
 Paraguay won the B championship in both 2004 and 2005, winning the decider against Brazil in 2005 by 45–8.

 In 2006 and 2007 Paraguay did not play any test matches.
 They were too good for the Sudamericano B, but not strong enough to compete in the Sudamericano A.